-In the story above the cave represents the conscious mind.
+In the story the cave represents our conscious mind.
 Aladdin finds himself trapped within this cave.
 The conscious mind is the mental prison that you unknowingly create not realising that you're a slave to an uncontrolled mind.

 The unpredictable cave represents the labyrinth that you must travel to find your way in and out.
 Our greatest life lessons come from being trapped in a situation in which we believe there is no way out.
-Aladdin's desire to escape the cave is so great that he finds his way out and releases himself from the shackles.
+Aladdin's desire to escape the cave is so great that he finds his way out.

-The deeper part of the cave is the subconscious mind, the true self.
-Aladdin also represents our true self, the real self that is inside of all of us.
-Not the many different personalities or traits created in your consciousness and that you identify with, the real, true self is the person inside you - who you truly are in spirit.
+The deeper part of the cave is the subconscious mind.
+Aladdin represents our true self, the real self that is inside of all of us, not the many different personalities or traits created in your consciousness and that you identify with, the real, true self is the person inside you - who you truly are.

 As the tale continues, we discover there are two genies, the genie of the ring and the genie of the lamp.
 The former represents the laws of karma, (cause and effect) or reaping what you sow.
 It represents the psychological looping of thoughts and feelings which keep creating the same results over and over again.
-This is also known as the law of the mind, cause and effect.
 The genie of the ring is working towards a mental or psychological principle.
-Work towards something deeper can help create change, when we apply the spiritual law of letting go of the self that we have created.
+Work towards something deeper can help create change.

 Rubbing the lamp sets the dominant conscious thoughts into action which influence the genie, the subconscious mind.
 When you're trying to affect change in your life, we tend to act upon whatever is our strongest, most dominant desire.